Rdawson96/WhitbyBC/README.md

     4. Under Source, click the dropdown called None and select Master Branch.

     5. The page will refresh automatically and generate a link to your website.

+## Bugs

+- There are no reported bugs with the site.

 ## Credits